-It’s a common fact: as we grow older, we’re less likely to befriend new people.
-Adult freindships can be very close ones, yet not all friendships last.
-Science says it makes perfect sense.
+It’s a common fact: As we grow older, we’re less likely to befriend new people.
+Adult friendships can be very close ones, yet not all friendships last.
+According to science says it makes perfect sense.

 Now that we know how most friendships come to life and are maintained, the question is why some friendships come to an end.
 Brett Laursen, professor at the Florida Atlantic University’s Department of Psychology, researched 410 children’s friendships for six years.
 As it turned out, only one percent of the friendships that were there at the start, survived the six years.

 The researcher says the ending of the friendships has to do with differences in gender, educational level, popularity and physical aggression.
 If two people are too different, the friendship will usually end.

 “Differences are disastrous for friendships.
 They cause conflict and inequality in the relationship, for instance when one of the friends’ social status changes,” says Laursen.